What is a ROE?

 How to complete a Record of Employment

 Preparations Before reviewing the ROE for accuracy, you will need to complete the following steps.
 1. Terminate the employee within the system.
-For more details, check out our article on How to update an employee employment status.
-2. Complete their ...
+2. Complete their last payment.
+3. Generate the ROE.
+Employee and contact information The simplest way to ...

 How to issue an ROE